grybk1/CitiBikes/README.md

 vast majority of users of the service were subscription holders.
 This points to an indication that residence

-instead of tourists are the primary user of the service.
+instead of tourists are the primary users of the service.
 Aditionally Grove Station is the highest utilized of all

 the locations.